Living in Harmony With Spirit

 – Oscar Wilde

-Being tolerant means having “a fair, objective, and permissive attitude toward opinions, beliefs, and practices that differ from one’s own.”
-It means going through life without being defensive or stubborn in your views.
-It is the ability to make fair, unbiased judgments of opposing opinions without having to convert all others to your way of thinking.
+Being tolerant means having a fair, objective, and permissive attitude toward opinions, beliefs, and practices that differ from one’s own.
+It means going through life without being defensive or stubborn in our views.
+It’s the ability to make fair, unbiased judgments of opposing opinions without having to convert everyone else to our way of thinking.

 [Commander Lock] “Goddamn it, Morpheus.
 Not everyone believes what you believe!”